jparkerweb/embedding-utils/README.md

 | `json` | `string` | Largest | Human-readable, debugging, APIs |
 | `binary` | `Uint8Array` | Smallest | File storage, binary protocols |
 | `base64` | `string` | ~33% > binary | Text-safe transmission (HTTP, databases) |

+Use `binary` for writing embeddings to disk files -- smallest size, fastest I/O. Use `base64` when you need to store in a Postgres `TEXT` column or send over a JSON API.
+Use `json` for debugging and inspection where you want to see the actual numbers.

 ```typescript
 import { serialize, deserialize } from 'embedding-utils';